 With the country on its knees, this opening was definitely one of the better days of his ministry.
 Despite being probably the best qualified person to hold the office since the State was founded, he was to lose out on purely political grounds.
 O’Donoghue was from the pesky anti-Haughey wing of the Fianna Fail party.
 Along with Dessie O’Malley and Bobby Molloy, they had had just about enough of Charlie’s GUBU shenanigans in the preceding months.
 Problem was that Charlie was tired of their antics too and out on his ear he went with Dessie from the Cabinet.

 Unbeknownst to all protagonists in the photo, this picture serves as the calm before the storm.
-On the surface, it appears as a big day in a provincial town, but it also stands as a pivotal picture from the summer of 1982, weeks after Italy’s win at the World Cup and just days before Seamus Darby’s famous goal in the All Ireland final, a photo where two of its participants would go on to play an indirect role in recent Irish history.
+On the surface, it appears as a big day in a provincial town, but it also stands as a pivotal picture from the early summer of 1982, weeks before Italy’s win at the World Cup and Seamus Darby’s famous goal in the All Ireland final, a photo where two of its participants would go on to play an indirect role in recent Irish history.
 By the following Spring, there’d be a new government, the third in eighteen months and the protagonists’ regrouping was in considerably more sombre circumstances; a political life cut off in midstream, but not at a happy juncture.

 Kingdom conquerer: winning by a point.